cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.3.1-release-notes.md

 - #520 Move, group and rename functions and files for better architecture
 - #521 Update version to 0.3.99 to indicate development
 - #567 Fix JSON input conversions, remove checks, when creating raw payloads
-- #568 Add freezing transaction data to omni_gettransaction
+- #568 Add freezing transaction data to zus_gettransaction
 - #576 Add screenshot and wiki to README
 - #581 No longer print Exodus balance after startup
-- #592 Fix cutting of omni_listtransactions
+- #592 Fix cutting of zus_listtransactions
 - #594 Add support for native SW to safe solver
 - #596 Update checkpoints up until block 510000
 - #593 Make parsing more robust by persisting state every 10000 blocks
 - #630 Update checkpoint for block 520000
 - #634 Fix fail safe iteration when forming ECDSA point
 - #649 Fix .gitignore
-- #650 Add field "issuerbonustokens" to "omni_getcrowdsale"
+- #650 Add field "issuerbonustokens" to "zus_getcrowdsale"
-- #651 Update default value for end block of omni_listtransactions
+- #651 Update default value for end block of zus_listtransactions
 - #658 Add API to create funded raw transactions
 - #690 Fix erasing from persistence set
 - #693 Make boost::multi_index comparators const
-- #695 Fix documentation for "omni_sendissuancefixed" RPC
+- #695 Fix documentation for "zus_sendissuancefixed" RPC
 - #697 Move setting properties of send-to-selfs into parsing
 - #711 Avoid deadlock, when parsing transcations
 - #713 Add and update fields for RPC help
 - #715 Skip wallet balance caching, when not in UI mode
 - #722 Always show frozen balance in balance RPCs
 - #724 Add RPC documentation for creating funded transactions
-- #723 Add name field to omni_getallbalancesforaddress
+- #723 Add name field to zus_getallbalancesforaddress
 - #716 Add two new RPCs to retrieve wallet balance information
 - #725 Add table of contents to RPC documentation
-- #727 Fix skipping balances, when using omni_getallbalancesforaddress
+- #727 Fix skipping balances, when using zus_getallbalancesforaddress
 - #728 Sign and broadcast funded transactions in one go
 - #741 Remove old reference to renamed file
 - #744 Clarify that zurcoins are meant in funded RPCs